Sagaustus/ai-ethics-games/README.md

 Special thanks to Prof Geoffrey Rockwell, whose AI Ethics Bowl and course content inspired the ethical dilemmas and debates within the game.

 ---

-This `README.md` ensures an easy onboarding experience for new users and contributors while providing a clear, visual guide to the game's functionality.
-Let me know if there are further details to include!